sachamasry/klepsidra/README.md

 ### MVP: Make application self-hosting

 * Debugging
-  * Error in LiveView when closing a timer with BusinessPartners association not being loaded (in progress)
   * Deleting timers with attached notes fails due to constraints.
 Either catch error and issue user error message, or delete recursively
 * UI improvements
   * Update tag list sorting to case-insensitive alphabetical